shah-in-boots/notes/permanent/AFEQT-and-social-determinants-of-health.md

 - Direct relationship between SDOH and treatment strategy choices
 - Mediation analysis of SDOH and AFEQT, with mediator being rate/rhythm strategies?
 - Interaction between SDOH and SDOH components

+As above, the key SDOH factors are:

+- NDI and NDI quartiles
+- Race and ethnicity
+- Language
+- Sex/gender
+- Insurance type

 # Tables & Figures